Take your writing to new heights!

-Some people are ‘regulars’, but many people come to meetings only when they are in an intensive writing stage, or when there is a deadline coming up.
+As often as you like!
+Some people are ‘regulars’, but many people come to sessions only when they are in an intensive writing stage, or when there is a deadline coming up.
 You can come to one or all of the sessions, for the whole day, an hour or anything in between!

-Sessions are for HDR candidates but also for anyone who just wants to dedicate focused time to progress their research goals.
+Sessions are primarily for Graduate Research candidates but also for anyone who just wants to dedicate focused time to progress their research goals.

 - Doctoral candidates and other research students

-- Staff undertaking research degrees at other universities
+- Staff undertaking research degrees at Charles Sturt or (sometimes) other universities

 - Staff working on publications and other writing projects